DannyGoodall/codefurther/docs/lyrics.rst

    """""""""

 ###############################
-Lyrics - Search for song lyrics
+lyrics - Search for song lyrics
 ###############################

 The **Lyrics** module is part of the **codefurther** Python package, and is designed to be used in UK schools to provide